sophismay/disteventsys/README.md

  query.createStream
  ```
 ## Future Work ##
-* Extend DSL to incorporate joins
+* Extend DSL to incorporate joins and windows
 * Capture failed events based on a timeout, store them on a backlog(storage) and replay when service is idle